 - A former counselor to the Secretary of the Department of the Interior, who was involved in major policy decisions made by the Secretary; a former New York State Attorney General.

-- two Native American attorneys who concentrate their practices in federal Indian law; and
+- Two Native American attorneys who concentrate their practices in federal Indian law.

 - An attorney with more than 15 years of experience counseling Indian tribes on environmental, energy, and cultural resources issues.